lilxfio/Transformation-with-OpenGL-and-GLUI/README.md

 # Viewing Transformation with OpenGL and GLUI

 ## Introduction
 This project implements 3D viewing transformations using OpenGL and GLUI libraries.
-It features a graphical user interface (GUI) that allows users to apply and visualize transformations such as translation, scaling, rotation, and perspective projection on a 3D object (a cube).
+It features a graphical user interface (GUI) that allows users to apply and visualize transformations such as translation, scaling, rotation, and perspective projection on a 3D object (a triangle).
 The project is an educational tool for understanding the basics of computer graphics transformations.

 ## Table of Contents
 - [Introduction](#introduction)